hayden-donnelly/gpt-tensorflow/README.md

 # gpt-tensorflow
-Tensorflow implementation of the paper "Improving Language Understanding by Generative Pre-Training," AKA, the original GPT paper.
+Tensorflow implementation of the original GPT from the paper "Improving Language Understanding by Generative Pre-Training."

 This code is based on my interpretation of the paper.
 You can find the authors' original code [here](https://github.com/openai/finetune-transformer-lm).